A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

-# Hook Mountain Massacre : level 7-10 - conversion guide for Pathfinder 2
+# Hook Mountain Massacre : level 7-10

+## Conversion guide for Pathfinder 2

   - This is a conversion guide and as such only covers the items that have changed in PF2.
 This includes NPCs and monsters, hazards, DCs, XP, level based treasure.
   - The storyline, color text, maps and images requires the original scenario.